 5. Implement DevOps

-The development team and those responsible for the operation of the application share responsibilities clearly, and it helps you avoid shifting responsibilities from one team member to another.
+The software development team and those responsible for the operation of the application share responsibilities clearly, and it helps you avoid shifting responsibilities from one team member to another.
 DevOps involves the intelligent consolidation of areas of responsibility.
 Continuous integration and continuous delivery (CI/CD) are the main components of the DevOps strategy.

 According to this practice, each module created is gradually integrated into the business processes in order to assess its effectiveness and get feedback.
 Thus, you can avoid a situation where the application created does not meet the goals and needs of your business.